LnxFCA/balatro-mods/README.md

 > ⚠️ This branch (`main`) is for development only, code here is unstable and may not work.
 If you want the latest
 > working changes use the `release` branch instead.

-> Please note that mods here requires the latest working version of `smods` (not necessary the latest git version), if you have any problem with the mod
-> try updating your `smods` version, if you can't update `smods` due to having mods depending on a later version
-> of the former, you can try to create a new issue here.

 To know where to install Balatro mods, see the [lovely-injector](https://github.com/ethangreen-dev/lovely-injector?tab=readme-ov-file#manual-installation) project, or the [Steamodded Wiki](https://github.com/Steamodded/smods/wiki/#step-3-installing-steamodded).